Perimenopause - Part 1: Enough is ENOUGH

 Stay tuned!

-In the meantie, if you think your hormones are changing, see Part 2 of this series for insight on the current state of affairs for perimenopausal care: what to watch out for when you go to the doctor and a few steps you can take to empower yourself.
+In the meantime, if you think your hormones are changing, see Part 2 of this series for insight on the current state of affairs for perimenopausal care: what to watch out for when you go to the doctor and a few steps you can take to empower yourself.

 If you’ve made it this far, THANK YOU.
 I appreciate you being here, empowering yourself with wisdom on this topic.